 - Outdoor activities

-While clients in CBT or DBT may find themselves in a room talking to their therapists, those who engage in experiential therapy will find themselves taking part in activities.
-From horseback riding and ropes courses to painting and acting in skits, experiential therapy helps clients through ‘experiencing’ situations that bring up certain feelings and issues which may be connected to past trauma or issues.
+While clients in CBT or DBT may find themselves in a room talking to their therapists, those who engage in experiential therapy will find themselves taking part in activities in nontraditional treatment settings.
+From horseback riding and ropes courses to painting and acting in skits, experiential therapy uses active experiences to help clients through ‘experiencing’ situations that bring up certain difficult emotions and issues which may be connected to past trauma or issues.

-This type of therapy dates back to the 20th-century psychiatrist, educator, and family therapist, Carl Whitaker.
+Experiential therapy program dates back to the 20th-century psychiatrist, educator, and family therapist, Carl Whitaker.
 It is sometimes called symbolic-experiential therapy.
 And although it’s been adapted and refined over the years, the fundamental principles remain the same.

 As mentioned there are certain individuals who are more suited for this type of therapy.
-Those with specific traumas may have a more difficult time opening up and talking in traditional therapies.
+Those with specific traumas may have a more difficult time opening up, dealing with challenging emotions, and talking in traditional therapies.
 For these individuals, experiential therapy can prove to be a valuable part of treatment.

 For example, many of the activities will enable clients to experience feelings of success, disappointment, anxiety, fear, accountability, and more.
 These feelings can be closely connected to past incidents that are painful or very difficult to face head-on.
 By engaging in these activities which bring out uncomfortable emotions, the clients are able to address them with the guidance and insight of their trained therapist and begin to heal.

-Negative and uncomfortable feelings once too painful to uncover come to the surface.
+Uncomfortable and negative feelings, once too painful to uncover, come to the surface.
 Clients can then begin to explore them in a safe, supportive environment, work through them, and in time, release them.
 Anger, hurt, and shame are all common feelings that come up in experiential therapy.
 Once these issues come to the surface, new and healthier coping skills can be learned to replace the old, toxic ones.

 In addition, many who are living with unresolved trauma and mental health disorders have low self-esteem.
 Engaging in activities associated with experiential therapy enables clients to experience success which helps to build one’s self-esteem, self-discipline, and feeling of accomplishment.
 All essential for life in sustainable recovery.

 When it comes to addiction treatment and this type of therapy it has proven to be very helpful.
-This is particularly true for those with an AUD or SUD who also have co-occurring trauma-related disorders like PTSD, anxiety, and more.
+This is particularly true for those with an AUD or SUD who also have co-occurring trauma-related disorders and other mental health conditions like PTSD, anxiety, and more.
 Used in conjunction with other therapies like CBT, experiential therapy can help breakthroughs occur where previously they were blocked.

 One reason is that many who have an AUD or SUD also have co-occurring disorders that are trauma-related.
 Many people with trauma in their past self-medicate to help forget the trauma and associated negative emotions.
 And while this may work for a time, eventually dependency begins and addiction takes hold.
 Once addiction occurs, it can be very difficult to break the cycle on one’s own.